 The 19th-century Baroque church has a beautiful stone and blue-and-white azejelos tile curved facade with two bell towers on each side.
 There is an image of San Gualter and a Rococo-styled altarpiece inside the church.

-Keep walking northwest and enter the historical centre of Guimarães, a UNESCO World Heritage site.
-As you enter Largo da Oliveira, you’ll see two important landmarks in this medieval square: Padrão do Salado and Igreja de Nossa Senhora da Oliveira.
+Continue walking northwest and enter the historic center of Guimarães, a UNESCO World Heritage site.
+As you enter Largo da Oliveira, you’ll see two essential landmarks in this medieval square.

 The 15th church is one of the best Gothic churches in Northern Portugal.
 But the church was reconstructed throughout the years, and other architectural styles were introduced.
 This is why there are elements of Romanesque, Manueline, Neoclassical and of course, Gothic architectural features.

-14. Have lunch at Praça de São Tiago
+14. Praça de São Tiago

 Praça de São Tiago (Santiago Square) is named after the apostle São Tiago, who brought the image of the Virgin Mary to Guimarães and placed it in a pagan temple in this square.